rentzsch/clicktoflash/README.markdown

 	* [CHANGE] Badge now renders better on a variety of backgrounds.
 (Otyr Ugla)

-	* [FIX] Fix bugs identified by clang static analyzer. ([Jeff Johnson](http://github.com/rentzsch/clicktoflash/commit/aced770608344960131f58e49457d0a73687d38c))
+	* [FIX] Fixed bugs identified by clang static analyzer. ([Jeff Johnson](http://github.com/rentzsch/clicktoflash/commit/aced770608344960131f58e49457d0a73687d38c))

-	* [FIX] Leak that caused all CtF views to not be deallocated by using validateMenuItem to update the Add <site> to Whitelist menu item instead of a binding. ([Otyr Ugla](http://github.com/rentzsch/clicktoflash/commit/912e28f5befe90db92be971d5899de5cbd3b6a89))
+	* [FIX] Fixed leak that caused all CtF views to not be deallocated by using validateMenuItem to update the Add <site> to Whitelist menu item instead of a binding. ([Otyr Ugla](http://github.com/rentzsch/clicktoflash/commit/912e28f5befe90db92be971d5899de5cbd3b6a89))

 	* [DEV] Fix deprecated use of `+stringWithContentsOfFile:`. ([Chris Parker](http://github.com/rentzsch/clicktoflash/commit/7a1e8490737db4734b3e8fc3374fabfdc49ee756))